-After forming in 1993, each of the five members of the Spice Girls developed her own persona, with Victoria Beckham as "Posh Spice" in the British pop group the Spice Girls.
-The group released their debut album, Spice, in 1996, and it sold more than 20 million copies worldwide.
+Victoria Beckham rose to fame as "Posh Spice" in the British pop group the Spice Girls.
+The group released their debut album, Spice, in 1996, a smash success that sold more than 20 million copies worldwide.
 After the group split up in 2000, Beckham embarked on a solo musical career and later explored her love of fashion, developing a line of jeans called VB Rocks in 2004.
 In 2007, Beckham went on a reunion tour with the Spice Girls, but she ultimately focused her career on fashion, launching her own fashion line in 2008.
 Beckham also makes headlines because of her high-profile marriage to soccer star David Beckham.

 Victoria Adams was born on April 17, 1974, in Hertfordshire, England.
 Since achieving success as a pop singer in the 1990s, Beckham has become one of the most photographed women in the world.
 Tabloids seem to follow nearly every move that she and her husband, soccer star David Beckham make.
 Capitalizing on her broad exposure, Victoria Beckham has built her own brand, consisting of clothing, perfume and sunglasses.

 Raised in an affluent family, Beckham started studying ballet at a young age.
 She pursued her interest in dance at the Laine Arts Theatre College in Surrey when she was 17.
 After three years there, Beckham moved to London to try to make it as a dancer.
-Her lucky break came when she answered an ad seeking energetic and hard-working young women in 1993.
-Out of the 400 women who applied, Beckham was chosen to part of a new all-female pop music group.
+Her lucky break came when she answered a casting call seeking energetic and hard-working female performers in 1993.
+Out of the 400 women who applied, Beckham was chosen to become part of a new all-female pop music group.

 Created by manager Chris Herbert, the band that would become known as the Spice Girls started rehearsing together.
-The final line-up came together by mid-1993 and consisted of Melanie Brown, Melanie Chisholm, Geri Halliwell, Emma Bunton and Beckham.
+The final line-up came together by mid-1993 and included Melanie Brown, Melanie Chisholm, Geri Halliwell, Emma Bunton and Beckham.
 The group wanted more creative control and soon broke off with Herbert.
-They later signed with manager Brian Fuller and got a contract with Virgin Records.
+They later signed with manager Brian Fuller and landed a contract with Virgin Records.

-After drifting apart in the late '90s to pursue other projects, the Spice Girls reunited for a series of concerts in 2007 and 2008.
+The Spice Girls reunited for a series of concerts in 2007 and 2008.
 In June 2012, the group reunited again, this time to announce the creation of a new musical about the rise and fall of the Spice Girls.
 Viva Forever!, written by Jennifer Saunders and named after the group's 1998 No. 1 single.
 The show opened in 2012 and was critically panned, forcing it to close after only seven months.

 In August 2012, Beckham performed along with other members of the Spice Girls at the closing ceremonies of the 2012 Summer Olympic Games, held in London.